Pan Seared Teriyaki Salmon

 - This will give a thicker filet about a medium to medium well temperature.

-- Once cooked to your liking, you’ll remove the fish from the pan, and top it with the teriyaki sauce.
+- Once cooked to your liking, you’ll remove the fish from the pan, and place it on a paper towel to absorb any excess oil.
+Next, place it on your plate, and top it with the teriyaki sauce.

 - Garnish with some toasted sesame seeds and chopped scallions.